ACD:

 ONE STAGE SYSTEM:

-The same individual(s) at the PSAP answers both 9-1-1 calls and functions
+The same individual(s) at the PSAP answers both 911 calls and

 - P -